 Stefanie Clements – Art

-Stefanie received a bachelor’s degree in fine arts from Bob Jones University, and returned to teach art at DC where she graduated in 1998.
+Stefanie received a bachelor’s degree in fine arts from Bob Jones University and returned to teach art at DC where she graduated in 1998.
 Stefanie has dedicated the last decade to DC and loves revealing a child’s gift for art by teaching them techniques that allow them to do things they never thought possible.
-Stefanie serves as DC’s art teacher for 1st through 8th grades.
+Stefanie currently serves as DC’s art teacher for 1st through 8th grades.